Vermont

 If You Have Moved Within Your State

-If you move within the same municipality, you must provide an affirmation at their previous polling place or new polling place that they have moved within the jurisdiction of the new polling place.
-Please reference https://mvp.vermont.gov/ to find the correct polling place.
+Voters who move within the area covered by the same polling place must provide an affirmation that they have moved within the jurisdiction of the new polling place.

 Voters moving to Vermont may register to vote up to and on Election Day.